-Series 48 Bonds
+Series 49 Bonds

 Opinion of Bond Counsel.
-Certain federal tax requirements must be met subsequent to the initial issuance and delivery of the Series 48 Bonds in order that interest on such Bonds be excluded, on and after the date of such issuance and delivery, from the gross income of the owners thereof for federal income tax purposes under the Code.
-The Agency has established procedures in its Program Documents and the Forty-Eighth Supplemental Trust Agreement to meet the Federal Tax Requirements.
-The Agency has also covenanted in the Forty-Eighth Supplemental Trust Agreement to comply with the requirements of Sections 143 and 148 of the Code.
-Bond Counsel is of the opinion that the procedures established as of the date hereof in the Agency's Program Documents and the Forty-Eighth Supplemental Trust Agreement are sufficient, if followed, to comply with the Federal Tax Requirements.
-The Agency has also covenanted, in the Forty-Eighth Supplemental Trust Agreement, to comply with the regulations promulgated with respect to the rebate and other arbitrage requirements under Sections 143 and 148 of the Code.
-Failure to comply with such aforementioned covenants or to carry out the procedures set forth in the Program Documents may cause interest on the Series 48 Bonds to become included in gross income for federal income tax purposes retroactive from their date of issue.
+Certain federal tax requirements must be met subsequent to the initial issuance and delivery of the Series 49 Bonds in order that interest on such Bonds be excluded, on and after the date of such issuance and delivery, from the gross income of the owners thereof for federal income tax purposes under the Code.
+The Agency has established procedures in its Program Documents and the Forty-Ninth Supplemental Trust Agreement to meet the Federal Tax Requirements.
+The Agency has also covenanted in the Forty-Ninth Supplemental Trust Agreement to comply with the requirements of Sections 143 and 148 of the Code.
+Bond Counsel is of the opinion that the procedures established as of the date hereof in the Agency's Program Documents and the Forty-Ninth Supplemental Trust Agreement are sufficient, if followed, to comply with the Federal Tax Requirements.
+The Agency has also covenanted, in the Forty-Ninth Supplemental Trust Agreement, to comply with the regulations promulgated with respect to the rebate and other arbitrage requirements under Sections 143 and 148 of the Code.
+Failure to comply with such aforementioned covenants or to carry out the procedures set forth in the Program Documents may cause interest on the Series 49 Bonds to become included in gross income for federal income tax purposes retroactive from their date of issue.

-In the opinion of Womble Bond Dickinson (US) LLP, Raleigh, North Carolina, as Bond Counsel, assuming that the Agency will carry out the aforementioned procedures set forth in the Program Documents and comply with the aforementioned covenants contained in the Forty-Eighth Supplemental Trust Agreement, interest on the Series 48 Bonds is not includable in the gross income of the owners of the Series 48 Bonds for purposes of federal income taxation.
-Bond Counsel is of the opinion that interest on the Series 48 Bonds will not be treated as a preference item for purposes of computing the alternative minimum tax imposed by the Code on certain taxpayers.
+In the opinion of Womble Bond Dickinson (US) LLP, Raleigh, North Carolina, as Bond Counsel, assuming that the Agency will carry out the aforementioned procedures set forth in the Program Documents and comply with the aforementioned covenants contained in the Forty-Ninth Supplemental Trust Agreement, interest on the Series 49 Bonds is not includable in the gross income of the owners of the Series 49 Bonds for purposes of federal income taxation.
+Bond Counsel is of the opinion that interest on the Series 49 Bonds will not be treated as a preference item for purposes of computing the alternative minimum tax imposed by the Code on certain taxpayers; however, for tax years beginning after December 2022, interest on the Series 49 Bonds held by certain corporations is included in the computation of "adjusted financial statement income" for purposes of computing the federal alternative minimum tax on such corporations.

-Bond Counsel is further of the opinion that interest on the Series 48 Bonds is exempt from all income taxes of the State.
+Bond Counsel is further of the opinion that interest on the Series 49 Bonds is exempt from all income taxes of the State.